hamxiaoz/10x-developer/CSS.md

 ## Cookbook

 ### How to center ul?
-Make `ul` `display: inline-block`, See http://codepen.io/hamxiaoz/pen/egLOwV
+Make `ul` `display: inline-block` in a `text-align: center` div: http://codepen.io/hamxiaoz/pen/egLOwV